zorael/kameloso/README.md

 **kameloso** can be built using the reference compiler [**dmd**](https://dlang.org/download.html) and the LLVM-based [**ldc**](https://github.com/ldc-developers/ldc/releases), in `debug` mode (see below).
 The GCC-based [**gdc**](https://gdcproject.org/downloads) is currently too old to be used.

 It's *possible* to build it manually without dub, but it is non-trivial if you want the web-related plugins to work.
+Your best bet is to first build it with dub in verbose mode, then copy the actual command it runs and modify it to suit your needs.

 ## Downloading